In a Nutshell

 Call forwarding is reasonably basic on the Ooma system with no real equivalent of the “Find Me Anywhere” option provided by other VoIP companies.
 However, transferring calls is easy – you can transfer direct, attended transfer (if you need to explain the call to the person you’re transferring to) or transfer direct to voicemail.

 While features are limited for smaller businesses, even small businesses sometimes need to send or receive a fax.
-If that sounds like you, Ooma offer a “virtual faxing” service as part of its standard feature set, so there’s no premium add-on fee associated with that.
+If that sounds like you, Ooma offers a “virtual faxing” service as part of its standard feature set, so there’s no premium add-on fee associated with that.

 To send a fax, upload a PDF and send it through your Ooma portal.
 When someone sends a fax to your business line, it’s automatically converted to PDF format and delivered to you via an email address you designate.